vedantipawar/Distributed-KeyValue-Storage/README.md

 ![image](https://github.com/vedantipawar/Distributed-KeyValue-Storage/assets/51786206/290ec4ea-5763-4fbf-b41d-1be095ed7b1f)

 Even though we wrote the key value: E:Elephant before starting the ReadServer on 8082, we can see it is ReadServer on 8082 that is sending the requested value.
-This also shows that requests from the Client are directed to ReadServers in the network based in consistent hashing.
+This also shows that requests from the Client are directed to ReadServers in the network based on consistent hashing.

 ![image](https://github.com/vedantipawar/Distributed-KeyValue-Storage/assets/51786206/a08874ff-41d6-4fe4-92d6-597dcadf9f1c)